mdsufz/MuDoGeR/Manual_MuDoGeR.md

 ```
 * The `/path/to/assembly/file` indicates the path to the file of the assemblies.
 * The `/path/to/output/folder` indicates the path to the output directory where the output folders of the **(4.1)** will be saved.
-* The `/path/to/prokaryotic/folder` indicates the path to a directory where the prokaryotic assemblies will fall after the separation of eukaryotic and prokaryotic assemblies with **EukRep**.
+* The `/path/to/prokaryotic/folder` indicates the path to a directory where the prokaryotic assemblies will be saved after the separation of eukaryotic and prokaryotic assemblies with **EukRep**.
 * The `/path/to/final_pure_reads_1.fastq` indicates the path to the file of the forward clean reads.
-* The `/path/to/final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads.
+* The `/path/to/final_pure_reads_2.fastq` indicates the path to the file of the reversed clean reads.

 In the output of the first step the user can find `euk_concoct_bins` folder which contains the eukaryotic bins after the filtering.